DR. VALACHI’S COVER ARTICLE

 For example: Trigger points in the scalene muscles (neck) are extremely common among dental professionals, and usually refer pain to the medial border of the shoulder blade.
 If you had pain in this shoulder area, where would you apply therapy?

 There are various methods to treat trigger points, however due to costs, time constraints or convenience, self-treatment is often the most practical and economical consideration.
-The WellBody System for Dental Professionals instructs you in how to perform self-myofascial release of the correct muscles with the Backnobber, a trigger point self-treatment tool.
+The WellBody System for Dental Professionals instructs you in how to perform self-myofascial release on 7 key trigger points to which dental professionals are prone.

 STEP 4.
 DEVELOP GOOD FLEXIBILITY.
 Have you noticed you are tighter on one side than the other?
 Muscle imbalances are very common among dental professionals and can lead to neuromuscular, joint and spine disorders.
 Chairside stretching is imperative to correct these imbalances, regain full range of motion and prepare you for strengthening.
 Overstretching muscles with active trigger points may cause micro-tearing of muscle, which is why stretching is recommended after trigger point treatment.
 Since dental professionals are prone to muscle imbalances, it is important to ensure you are targeting the correct muscles with your stretching.
 Rather than stretching muscles that are already elongated, focus on the muscles that tend to become short, tight and ischemic.
 Chairside stretches are especially for men, who are more prone to musculoskeletal injury due to poor flexibility than women.